valkey-io/valkey-glide/RELEASING.md

 **Python:** there’s no such support currently, so you'll first need to test the RC version you deployed on the different supported platform.You can do so by cloning the repo into each machine, go to [examples/python/requirements.txt](https://github.com/valkey-io/valkey-glide/blob/main/examples/python/requirements.txt).

+**Java:** is similar to the Node client.
+Additionally, the owner shouldn't be able to set the RC version created as the latest release.

 h. and change the version to the version you just released.